 EDI Dataset Preparation Guides

-This website contains a series of documents about preparing and publishing datasets in the environmental sciences and similar contexts.
+This website contains a series of documents about preparing and publishing datasets for the environmental sciences and similar contexts.
 Topics include community-developed metadata standards, serialization and markup formatting guidelines, best practices for content in ecological synthesis datasets, and more.
 This documentation is maintained by the Environmental Data Initiative (EDI) and all content has been developed and written in collaboration with EDI’s community of scientists, data managers, and repository users.

 The purpose of these guides is to: